mac-65/Solaris_8_x86_VM/README.md

 -->
 ### Disclaimer
 :exclamation:
-This SOFTWARE PRODUCT is provided by THE PROVIDER "as is" and "with all faults."
+<strong>This SOFTWARE PRODUCT is provided by THE PROVIDER "as is" and "with all faults."</strong>
 THE PROVIDER makes no representations or warranties of any kind concerning the safety, suitability, lack of viruses, inaccuracies, typographical errors, or other harmful components of this SOFTWARE PRODUCT.
 There are inherent risks and dangers in the use of any software, and you are solely responsible for determining